AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: Experiments

 \subsection{Ablation Study on CtrlAni3D}

 To further demonstrate the effectiveness of our proposed CtrlAni3D dataset in enhancing network capabilities, we conduct a series of ablation experiments.
-We compare models trained on different combinations of Animal3D dataset (A3D), CtrlAni3D dataset (C3D), and other 2D datasets (2D).
-The hyper training parameters are the same.
+We compare models trained on different combinations of Animal3D dataset (A3D), CtrlAni3D dataset (C3D), and other datasets (others).
+The hyperparameter training settings remain unchanged.

 Specifically, Tab.~\ref{tab:ablation_2D} indicates that our model, when trained with CtrlAni3D, exhibits superior performance even on previously unseen in-the-wild data.
 Qualitative comparisons in Fig.~\ref{fig:without_ctrlani3d} further demonstrates that training with CtrlAni3D helps AniMer to yield more accurate animal terminal body parts such as tails, limbs and faces.